ENTRY POINTS & RESOURCES FOR FEDERAL EMPLOYMENT

 United States Congress

-MAPS Mentorship and MAPS Academy programs aim to shed further light on the Federal application, employment, promotion, and advancement process, so check back often or contact our Professional Development Director to learn more (email@example.com).
+MAPS Mentorship and MAPS Academy programs aim to shed further light on the Federal application, employment, promotion, and advancement process.
+Contact our Professional Development Director to learn more (firstname.lastname@example.org).